SvenLieber/website/content/en/post/cordi-2025/index.md

 that I have recently seen at various conferences.
-We are testing it for the BELTRANS project as well, and I know that the Sampo team is collaborating with the CLARIAH-VL+ project in Flanders/Belgium to improve the software ([Sampo fork](https://github.com/GhentCDH/sampo-ui) that will be rebased to the original Sampo).
+We are testing it for the BELTRANS project as well, and I know that the Sampo team is collaborating with the CLARIAH-VL+ project in Flanders/Belgium to improve the software ([Sampo fork](https://github.com/GhentCDH/sampo-ui) from the Ghent-Centre for Digital Humanities that will be rebased to the original Sampo).

 ![Related work to the memO ontology: ArCo, Europeana and Sampo](cordi-2025/2025-08-28_cordi_memo.jpg)